aguiarandre/manim-training/docs/simple_formula.md

 - The latex syntax remains, i.e., equations should be written within $ or $$
 - Every code that has a backlash has to be escaped with another backlash, i.e., `\frac{a}{b}` should be `\\frac{a}{b}` OR one can use python's `string literals`, i.e., strings should be written as `r'$\frac{a}{b}$'`{.python}

+NOTE: Please pay attention that there's a class named `TextMobject` and another one called `TexMobject` (without the middle `t`).
+The second one is able to fragment Latex formulas, which you'll better understand if you check the topics in `arrays`.

 See the example below:

 ```python